-Budgeted cost: £ 5,181.68
+Budgeted cost: £ 9,653.53

-Activity Evidence that supports this approach Challenge number(s) addressed Boost pupils' self-esteem, self-confidence and resilience through the school's Early Help strategies and SEMH Thrive support programme.
-Ongoing Thrive training and supervision for SENDCo and designated staff.
-Ongoing assessment of need through Thrive assessments, staff identification of concerns and pupil perception surveys Weekly Thrive sessions in place for identified children after assessment and monitoring Whole class Thrive targets for school progress in MH and WB.
-Termly sessions about collaboration, conflict resolution, teamwork, growth mindset for the pupils.
-Also, these worked on in PSHE sessions.
-Review and evaluate provision in line with EEF 'Improving Social and Emotional Learning in primary Schools' Complete Sandwell Mental Health award.
-Children learn better and are happier in school if their emotional needs are also addressed.
+Activity Evidence that supports this approach Challenge number(s) addressed Boost pupils' self-esteem, self- confidence and resilience through the school's Early Help strategies and SEMH Thrive support programme. • Ongoing Thrive training and supervision for SENDCo and designated staff. • Ongoing assessment of need through Thrive assessments, staff identification of concerns and pupil perception surveys • Weekly Thrive sessions in place for identified children after assessment and monitoring • Whole class Thrive targets for school progress in MH and WB. • Termly sessions about collaboration, conflict resolution, teamwork, growth mindset for the pupils.
+Also, these worked Children learn better and are happier in school if their emotional needs are also addressed.
 This programme is an educational psychology led intervention for promoting the emotional wellbeing of children and young people.
 EEF 'Improving Social and Emotional Learning in primary Schools' cite extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life.
 Further positive impact links to positive classroom climate, improved relationships and less disruptive behaviours.
-Improving Social and Emotional Learning in Primary Schools EEF (educationendowmentfoundation.or g.uk) Self-regulation according to the EEF has a plus of up to 7 months when this is in practice with children.
+Improving Social and Emotional Learning in Primary Schools EEF (educationendowmentfoundation.or g.uk) 2 on in PSHE sessions.
+Review and evaluate provision in line with EEF 'Improving Social and Emotional Learning in primary Schools' Establish Mental Health Wellbeing committee as part of school's engagement with Sandwell Mental Health award - ensuring participation from pupils (including PP pupils), staff, governors and parents MH lead to finish DFE funded training and implement the action plan from this and informed by the Sandwell MH action plan.
+Self-regulation according to the EEF has a plus of up to 7 months when this is in practice with children.
 Teaching and Learning Toolkit EEF (educationendowmentfoundation.or g.uk) 'Developing children's core strength and resilience it can improve confidence and engage them in their learning.'
 Blandford, S. (2017) Social Mobility a working class view.
 See Bawdsey School's Thrive logic model/ PESTLE and research project on the impact of Thrive between five local schools.
 (Available in school.)
-2